apollographql/specs-tag/spec.md

 This document specifies only the definition of the `@tag` directive.
 Tags have a number of useful applications including metadata and schema processing, none of which are specified within this document.

-# Example: Schema Filtering

-The following example demonstrates how sensitive fields and types can be labeled with tags.
-Tagging in this manner enables [Processors](https://specs.apollo.dev/core/v0.2/#sec-Processing-Schemas) to transform a schema in various ways.
-In this case, a Processor might output two schemas: one for administrative access only, and one for public consumption without access to any fields or types containing sensitive information.

 # Example: Team Ownership Metadata

 The following example demonstrates how team ownership over types and fields can be declaratively expressed via inline metadata.
 One might imagine a CI workflow which analyzes a schema diff and uses `@tag` names to authorize or require approval for changes to parts of the graph.